 If you haven’t heard about it already, VMWare Cloud on AWS, is a unique offering where you can extend your existing VMWare deployment into AWS using the same toolset.
 The VMWare infrastructure in AWS is run as a managed service so you can focus purely on your applications and data as your VMWare infrastructure scales seamlessly.

 This solution removes the logistics and cost of scaling supporting hardware from the equation.
-Combined with Deep Security, your security configurations also scale seamless across this hybrid environment.
+Combined with Deep Security, your cloud security configurations also scale seamless across this hybrid environment.

 Looking back at our key principles: